 Star Wars Episode III: Revenge of the Sith (2005) Director: George Lucas

-Revenge of the Sith is the third and mostly painful final installment of the “prequels” to the George Lucas’s Star Wars saga.
-It finishes the long-awaited trilogy and after watching it, you can almost hear a gasp of relief among the director, staff, and actors, as if desperately wanting to put this series behind them and forget it ever happened.
-And fans have largely agreed, though of the three prequel film, Revenge of the Sith has been somewhat critically reappraised (perhaps after watching the snide, degrading sequels like The Last Jedi and The Rise of Skywalker).
+Revenge of the Sith is the third and painful final installment of the Star Wars “prequel” series.
+It finishes the long-awaited trilogy and after watching it, you can almost hear a gasp of relief among the director, staff, and actors, as if desperately wanting to pull this series to a close and forget it ever happened.
+And fans have largely agreed, though of the three prequel film, Revenge of the Sith has been somewhat critically reappraised (perhaps deservingly so after watching the snide, degrading Disney Star Wars sequel series like The Last Jedi and The Rise of Skywalker).